 Your cart is empty.

-The Working Women’s Centre SA Inc (WWC SA) is a non-government organisation that provides free and confidential information, advice and representation to vulnerable workers residing in South Australia about their rights at work.
+The Working Women’s Centre SA Inc (WWC SA) is a non-government organisation that provides free and confidential legal advice, information, support and representation to vulnerable workers residing in South Australia about their rights at work.

-We have a team of Industrial Officers who provide comprehensive and confidential industrial advice to workers.
+We have a team of Industrial Officers who provide comprehensive and confidential legal advice to workers.

-We provide workplace advice on a variety of matters including:
+We provide legal advice on a variety of workplace-related matters including:

 Are you being paid the correct hourly rate?
 Have you been working hours for free?